 ST: Reinaldo (Brazil)

-He was a hero at Atlético Mineiro, where the fans called him the "King".
+Reinaldo was a hero at Atlético Mineiro, where the fans called him the "King"("o Rei", in Portuguese, which also served as a pun on his name).
 He was their all-time leading scorer.
+He still holds the record of highest goal average per game in the Brazilian league, with 1.55 goals per match.
 He won eight Campeonato Mineiro titles including six consecutively: in 1976, 1978–1983 and 1985.
-For the national team, he earned 37 caps and went to Argentina 1978.
+For the national team, he earned 37 caps and went to the 1978 World Cup Finals.

-Bernard, Gilberto Silva, Nelinho, Marques Batista, Carlyle, Lucas Miranda, Cláudio Taffarel, Ladislao Mazurkiewicz, Vantuir, Pierre, Jô, Marcelo Oliveira, Héctor Cincunegui.
+Bernard, Gilberto Silva, Nelinho, Marques Batista, Carlyle, Lucas Miranda, Cláudio Taffarel, Ladislao Mazurkiewicz, Vantuir, Pierre, Jô, Marcelo Oliveira, Héctor Cincunegui, Guilherme Milhomem Gusmão.

 -- Gilberto Silva only played two seasons at the club.
 He was injured for one of the seasons.
 The club had many other great defensive midfielders.
 So I did not pick him.

 -- Toninho Cerezo was one of Brazil's greatest midfielders.
 While at Atletico Mineiro, he won the Bola de Ouro in 1977 and 1980 and the Bola de Prata in 1976.